-The audit committee is comprised of "independent" directors, as determined in accordance with Rule 4200(a)(15) of the Nasdaq Marketplace Rules and Rule 10A-3 of the Securities Exchange Act of 1934.
-The audit committee operates pursuant to a written charter adopted by the board of directors, a copy of which is available under the "Investor Relations" section of our website.
+The audit committee is composed of "independent" directors, as determined in accordance with Rule 4200(a)(15) of the Nasdaq Marketplace Rules and Rule 10A-3 of the Securities Exchange Act of 1934.
+The audit committee operates pursuant to a written charter adopted by the board of directors, a copy of which is available under the "Investor Relations" section of our website at www.lunainnovations.com.